El caso de la joya robada (Chapter 01)

 Read more

-Normalidad (pero no tan normal, luego de un largo tiempo)
+Normalidad (pero no tan normal, luego de un largo tiempo) (Chapter 02)

-Era una tranquila y tibia mañana en Moulinsart.
+Era una tranquila y tibia mañana en Marlinspike Hall.
 Los pinzones estaban despiertos y revoloteando en las ramas del viejo abedul y el sol que entraba por la ventana de la habitación, era todo lo que Milou necesitaba para saber que ya era hora de despertar a su amo.
 Y no había nada que le gustara más que apoyarse sobre él y lamerle todo el rostro.

-[It was a calm and warm morning in Moulinsart.
+[It was a calm and warm morning in Marlinespike Hall.
 Finches were up and fluttering around the branches of the old birch, and the sun rays that passed through the window, were all what Milou needed to know it was time to wake up his master.
 And there was nothing he liked more than to stand over him and lick him all over his face].

 "Milou..." murmuró Tintin, aún medio dormido, y tratando de ignorarlo.